Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 Divinity II: Ego Draconis.
 In the end, it turns out you have been manipulated by the villain's girlfriend the entire game.
 You end up resurrecting her, making the villain invincible, and then find yourself imprisoned in some sort of crystal, alive and conscious to watch the world you tried to save burn.
 That's not even to mention what this does to the already trashed reputation of the dragon knights from their last accidental betrayal of mankind.
 It's probably a good thing you are the last one.

-Bioshock had an ARG for the sequel called 'Something in the Sea' who's main character became well-liked enough to be placed in the game.
+BioShock had an Alternate Reality Game for the sequel called 'Something in the Sea' who's main character became well-liked enough to be placed in the game.
 Many a fan cheered when they saw Mark Meltzer's first audio diary in the game recording his heroic efforts to rescue his kidnapped daughter.
 Not so much cheering at hearing his last...since you take it off his corpse...after YOU kill him personally...with his daughter a few feet away from his body.
 Because he had been turned into a Big Daddy by Sofia Lamb.

 However, if you have a soul and rescue Cindy and you eventually get the good ending, then his sacrifice is not in vain.
 If you harvest the girl...well...then it invokes this trope.